peteretelej/execapi/README.md

 ```

 ### Windows?
-Yes, this also works on Windows, simply provide the directory path in the config.json eg `"dir": "C:\\myapps\\appx"`, and the executable as the script eg `"script": "appx.exe"`.
+Yes, this also works on Windows, simply provide the directory path in the config.json eg `"dir": "C:\\myapps\\appx"`, and the executable as the script eg `"script": "commandx.exe"`.

 ## Best Practice
 Please consider configuring Exec API to only be accessible by intended clients.
 While using pre-defined commands via `config.json` restricts what can be done, it still allows a client to initiate process execution (even though intended) on your servers.